How Gestational Diabetes Affects You & Your Baby

 - High blood pressure or preeclampsia

-Although you do have a greater chance of a C-section, that doesn't mean you will need one.
-Many women with gestational diabetes have regular vaginal births.
+Although you do have a greater chance of needing a C-section, many women with gestational diabetes have regular vaginal births.
 If your doctor or midwife recommends a C-section, ask these questions:

 - Why does my baby need to be delivered by C-section?